FranciscoTun2/selenium/README.md

 ```

 ## Notes
--- Make sure that the version of your webdriver (cromedriver file) is compatible with the version of your chrome browser, if not, you can download it at the following link:
+--Make sure that the version of your webdriver (cromedriver file) is compatible with the version of your chrome browser, if not, you can download it at the following link:
 cromedrivers versins["https://chromedriver.storage.googleapis.com/index.html"]